federicomaffei/CV/README.md

 * TDD:

-  * Rspec, Capybara, Jasmine.
+  * Rspec, Capybara, Jasmine, PhantomJS.

 * Front-End:

-  * HTML, CSS, Javascript.
+  * HTML, CSS, Javascript, JQuery.

 Some examples of my coding can be found in these GitHub repos and Heroku links:

 * [Workmap - Week 11/12](https://github.com/federicomaffei/WorkMap) - an instant-hiring, map-based job hunting service.
-This has been my final project for the course.
+This has been my final project for the course, on which I worked with a great team of 5 people.

 * [Pizzagram - Week 9/10](https://github.com/federicomaffei/instagram) - a web version of the popular social media, to which I gave a little foody and Italian twist!